“Single mothers or those traveling alone with small children: please come to the front of the line for immediate boarding.”

 No priority assistance, no mercy, no smiles.

 I contain a minor meltdown for not receiving any sort of help in intercontinental transit, and we proceed through the tunnel to the aircraft.
-We take our seats and shove Fido and rest of our carry-on in the overhead compartment.
+We take our seats and shoved Fido and the rest of our carry-on in the overhead compartment.

 You may also like: Bad Flying Experiences – A Chat